vccw-team/vccw-share/README.md

 # vccw-share

-It allow you to share your WordPress on the VCCW via ngrok.
+It allows you to share your WordPress on the VCCW via ngrok + reverse proxy.

 ## How to install